carasiov/active_learning/README.md

 ## Active Learning Loop

-Our working proposal is to treat training as a sequence of deliberately staged regimes: first a reconstruction-focused warm-up (freeze KL terms, let the component-aware decoder find its footing), then a KL anneal phase where we gently pull the posteriors toward their priors, followed by a label-refinement window where τ supervision sharpens channel↔class alignment, and finally the full active-learning loop that injects human feedback.
+Our working proposal is to treat training as a sequence of deliberately staged regimes (some are aspirational and tracked in the roadmap): first a reconstruction-focused warm-up (freeze KL terms, let the decoder’s conditioning/routing “find its footing”), then a KL anneal phase where we gently pull the posteriors toward their priors, followed by a label-refinement window where τ supervision sharpens channel↔class alignment, and finally the full active-learning loop that injects human feedback.
 The human-in-the-loop workflow mirrors those phases—diagnose latent/component behavior, intervene with new labels or curricula, retrain with the adjusted objective mix, and re-visualize—so the experience feels like moving through acts of the same story rather than toggling isolated knobs.
 This sequencing is how we expect to keep channels class-aligned even as the decoder becomes more expressive, and it anchors the future dashboard UX (each phase gets its own “mode” in the app).

 ### End-user experience (target)